 A manager was responsible for the day to day running of the practice.
 Staff told us they had training opportunities relevant to their role and that they felt communication within the team was good.
-There are regular staff meetings and monthly lunchtime 'listen and learn' sessions for all staff members.
+There are regular staff meetings and regular lunchtime 'listen and learn' sessions for all staff members.

 A number of written policies and procedures were in place with the intention of providing safe dental services.
 These included policies for safeguarding children and vulnerable adults.
 Staff had received training on child protection and protection of vulnerable adults.
+Further training in both areas had been organised.
 Audits were undertaken in different areas of the practice.